The Ultimate Guide to Currency Exchange in Lima

 With millions of people coming through Lima every year from all corners of the world, the city definitely sees its fair share of visitors.
 For that reason, you’ll find that Lima is very accommodating for changing various foreign currencies to Peruvian Soles.
 While this subject can leave many travellers concerned when arriving to a foreign city, there’s no need to worry here.
 The process of changing currency in Lima is simple, easy, and safe.
 Just follow our guide below and you’ll be fully prepared to utilize all the different options for currency exchange in Lima.

-The following are some of the most common places to exchange money in Lima:
+The following are some of the most common places to exchange money in Lima.

 The casas de cambio, or exchange houses, are just like most exchange houses you’ll find all over the world.
 Their sole purpose is to exchange currency and they do so at a correct rate.
 These can be found all over the city and are generally one of the safest places to exchange currency, especially large amounts.